-- 21.5 The times at which buses over an hour ([0,1]) come form a Poisson point of rate 1.4/hr. - (a) What is the chance that exactly one bus arrives in the hour? - (b) What is the expected number of buses that arrive in the hour? - (c) What is the expected number of buses that arrive in the first half hour? - 21.6 Requests for information at Honnold library during finals week arrive according to a Poisson process at rate 4.2 per hour. - (a) What is the expected number of requests seen during a six hour shift? - (b) What is the chance that the third requires arrives before the end of the first hour? - (c) What is the covariance between the time of the third request and the time of the fourth request? - (d) Each request (independently) has a 5% chance of being unsolvable.
-What is the chance that at least one unsolvable request comes in during a six hour shift? - 21.7 For a Poisson point process over $[0, \infty)$ of rate λ , let $N_A = \#(P \cap A)$.
-Then find $Cov(N{[0,2]}, N{[0,3]})$.
+- 21.5 Suppose that times that a bus arrives at a stop over one hour is modeled as a Poisson point process of rate 1.4/hr. - a) What is the chance that exactly one bus arrives in the hour? - b) What is the expected number of buses that arrive in the hour? - c) What is the expected number of buses that arrive in the first half hour? - 21.6 Requests for information at Honnold library during finals week arrive according to a Poisson process at rate 4.2 per hour. - a) What is the expected number of requests seen during a six hour shift? - b) What is the chance that the third request arrives before the end of the first hour? - c) What is the covariance between the time of the third request and the time of the fourth request? - d) Each request (independently) has a 5% chance of being unsolvable.
+What is the chance that at least one unsolvable request comes in during a six hour shift? - 21.7 For a Poisson point process over $[0,\infty)$ of rate λ , let $N_A=\#(P\cap A)$.
+Then find $\mathrm{Cov}(N{[0,2)},N{[0,3)})$.